Skipjack-class submarine: Service

 Skipjack was authorized in the FY 1956 new construction program and commissioned in April 1959.
 Each hull cost around $40 million.
 Skipjack was certified as the "world's fastest submarine" after initial sea trials in March 1959, although the actual speed attained was classified.
 The Skipjacks remained the fastest US nuclear-powered submarines until the first of the Los Angeles class entered service in 1974.
 This was due to the increased size of the Thresher and Sturgeon classes, which retained Skipjack's S5W power plant, plus the introduction of the skewback screw, which was quiet but mechanically inefficient.
 The Skipjacks saw service during the Vietnam War and most of the Cold War.
 The Skipjack-class submarines were withdrawn from service in the late 1980s and early 1990s except for Scorpion, which sank on 22 May 1968 southwest of the Azores while returning from a Mediterranean deployment, with all 99 crewmembers lost.

-Ships in class
+Boats in class

 The gap in the hull-number sequence was taken by the two one-of-a-kind submarines USS Triton (SSRN-586) and USS Halibut (SSGN-587).

+Export

+Netherlands

+During the 1960s the Royal Netherlands Navy (RNLN) had the desire to built nuclear submarines.
+One of the options the RNLN considered in 1966 was acquiring knowledge from the United States Navy (USN) to built submarines based on the Skipjack class.
+The idea was that the technology of the Skipjack class dated back to 1956 and if submarines based on this technology were to be built in the Netherlands they would enter service in 1973, making them no longer top secret technology that the USN would be reluctant to share.
+Nonetheless, the USN believed that construction and maintenance of four Skipjack class submarines would be too costly for the RNLN and suggested other alternatives.